Chapter 1: the stories to come are for you and for me and are not for mostpeople | chapter i, book i.

 The laboratory – the holder of materials recovered by scientists commissioned by the Imperial Household (one of them being the Empress herself) – left its bright whiteness seared to Phineas’ and Ariel’s eyes.

-A few days ago, Ariel had sent in her linguistic findings, about the Old Seraldi dialect scratched into stone.
-Findings she found interesting, a stimulation away from lack of letters from her sisters from far away.
+A few days ago, Ariel had sent in her linguistic findings upon the Old Seraldi dialect scratched into stone.
+Findings she found interesting in the lack of interesting letters from her sisters from far away.

 “The thing, apparently,” Ariel said, her voice brightening, “is called a book.”